 Closure of Wafer Fabrication Facility - During the fourth quarter of fiscal 2005, we recorded a special charge of \$20 million as a result of a decision to close our California wafer fabrication operations and transfer production to our facilities located in Massachusetts and Ireland, as well as to third-party wafer fabricators.
 The charge was for severance and fringe benefit costs that were recorded pursuant to SFAS 88, Employers' Accounting for Settlements and Curtailments of Defined Benefit Pension Plans and for Termination Benefits, under our ongoing benefit plan for 339 manufacturing employees and 28 general and administrative employees.
-The severance benefit is calculated based on length of past service, and employees must continue to be employed until they are involuntarily terminated in order to receive the severance benefit .
-As of April 29, 2006, all affected employees continue to be employed by us.
+The severance benefit is calculated based on length of past service, and employees must continue to be employed until they are involuntarily terminated in order to receive the severance benefit.
+As of July 29, 2006, all affected employees continued to be employed by us.
 The employment of these employees is expected to terminate upon the closure of the wafer fabrication facility, which is planned for October 2006.
-In addition to the charge recorded in the fourth quarter of fiscal 2005, we recorded additional expense in each of the first two quarters of fiscal 2006, which consisted of \$5.4 million per quarter of non-cash cost of sales expenses for additional depreciation due to shortened useful lives of certain manufacturing equipment and \$0.5 million per quarter for stay-on bonuses.
-In accordance with GAAP, we expect to incur additional expenses related to this action during fiscal 2006 of approximately \$18.4 million, of which approximately \$10.8 million will be for non-cash cost of sales expense for additional depreciation, approximately \$1.6 million will be for stay-on bonuses and approximately \$6.0 million will be for restimated to result in cost savings of approximately \$44 million per year beginning in fiscal 2007.
-These savings are expected to be realized as follows: approximately \$43 million in cost of sales, of which approximately \$7 million relates to non-cash depr
+In addition to the charge recorded in the fourth quarter of fiscal 2005, we recorded additional expense in each of the first, second and third quarters of fiscal 2006, which consisted of \$5.4 million per quarter in the first and second quarters and \$5.2 million in the third quarter of non-cash cost of sales expenses for additional depreciation due to shortened useful lives of certain manufacturing equipment and \$0.5 million per quarter for stay-on bonuses.
+In accordance with GAAP, we expect to incur additional expenses related to this action in the fourth quarter of fiscal 2006 of approximately \$13.5 million, of which approximately \$5.6 million will be for non-cash cost of sales expense for additional depreciation, approximately \$0.5 million will be for stay-on bonuses and approximately \$7.4 million will be for estimated lease termination, clean-up and closure costs.
+The closure of these facilities is expected to be completed by the end of fiscal 2006 and is estimated to result in cost savings of approximately \$44 million per year beginning in fiscal 2007.
+These savings are expected to be realized as follows: approximately \$43 million in cost of sales, of which approximately \$7 million relates to non-cash depreciation savings, and approximately \$1 million in selling, marketing, general and administrative expense.